-- Required Full day Trainings: There are 5 required workshops for the program.
+- Required Full day Trainings: There are 4 required workshops for the program in year I and 5 in year II.
 Training on a variety of relevant topics will be offered.
-Each fall begins with a “Master” in the field providing a full day workshop that kicks off our professional development series for the year.
+Each fall begins with a "Master" in the field providing a full day workshop that kicks off our professional development series for the year.
 All the full day training topics are chosen to enhance and supplement the curriculum of the training program.

 - Proof of degree, i.e., copy of transcript or diploma from an advanced degree program in social work, mental health or another human services discipline.